The tff.learning.Model returned by this function uses keras_model for

 appear, TFF needs the type y in addition to the type x.

-arguments the model expects.
+type of arguments the model expects.
 Notice this must be a compound

-structure of two elements, specifying both the data fed into the model to generate predictions, as its first element, as well as the expected type of the ground truth
+structure of two elements, specifying both the data fed into the model (x)

+to generate predictions as well as the expected type of the ground truth

 (y).
 If provided as a list, it must be in the order [x, y].
 If provided as